Just 30 minutes’ drive away from Taiping in Semanggol, Perak is the family-friendly Bukit Merah Laketown Resort!

 Tip: They tend to do maintenance on the major rides when it’s not school holidays

-Bukit Merah Laketown Resort has its own mini-zoo at the 3-acre Eco Park.
+Bukit Merah Laketown Resort has its own mini-zoo in a 3-acre park.

-There are 4 main sections to Eco Park:
+There are 3 main sections to Bukit Merah Laketown Pets Park:

-- Nature Trail – Japanese carp, arapaima, peacocks and other birds
+- Nature Trail – Free roaming peacocks and fish in the pond

 - Pets Park – Small domesticated mammals

-How to get to the Eco Park at Bukit Merah Laketown Resort:
+How to get to the Pets Park at Bukit Merah Laketown Resort:

 - There is a chairlift that takes visitors straight from the Waterpark entrance to the Eco park.